quixio/quix-samples/csharp/sources/azure-iot-hub/README.md

 # Azure IoT Hub

-[This project](https://github.com/quixio/quix-library/tree/main/csharp/sources/azure-iot-hub) gives an example of how to subscribe to data in an Azure IoT Hub and publish it to  Kafka using the Quix SDK.
+[This project](https://github.com/quixio/quix-samples/tree/main/csharp/sources/azure-iot-hub) gives an example of how to subscribe to data in an Azure IoT Hub and publish it to  Kafka using the Quix SDK.

 ![graph](iot-bridge.png?raw=true)

 ## How to run

-Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.

-Clicking `Setup & deploy` on the library item, deploys a pre-built container in Quix.
+Clicking `Setup & deploy` on the Sample, deploys a pre-built container in Quix.
 Complete the environment variables to configure the container.

-Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.
+Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables